bazmap/AuTOC-for-Reveal.js/readme.md

 ### 🧰 Configuration
+AuTOC support multiple parameter to change the layout.
-To change the configuration, add the AuTOC key into the `Reveal.initialize` :
+Just add the `AuTOC` key into the `Reveal.initialize` :
 ```javascript
 Reveal.initialize({
 	plugins: [